 I have a confession.

-Even though I know how to read tarot cards, most of the time, I rely on computer-generated readings when I’m reading for myself.
+Even though I know how to read tarot cards, most of the time, I rely on free computer-generated online readings when I’m reading for myself.
 (Never for clients.)

 I use readings from online sites because it’s more convenient.
 It’d be totally weird if I whip out my tarot cards and start a spread on my office table.